ibm-cloud-docs/bare-metal/index.md

    </td>
 <tr>
    <td>6.
 Provision your server</td>
    <td>You have three options when it comes to provisioning your server: popular, custom, and SAP-certified.
-Popular servers are pre-configured servers that meet the needs of most customers and can be ready to configure 30 to 40 minutes after provisioning.
+Popular servers are pre-configured servers that meet the needs of most customers and can be ready to configure 30 - 40 minutes after provisioning.

-<br>Custom servers are servers you create by selecting specific compute, connectivity, storage, and network options to meet your needs.
-Note that custom servers take longer to provision, usually 2 to 4 hours, and have higher operating costs.
-You also have the option to <a href="bm_provision_ssd.html">provision an Intel Optane-compatible bare metal server</a> or one with an <a href="bare-metal-provision-SGX.html">Intel SGX architecture</a>.
+<br>Custom servers are servers that you create by selecting specific compute, connectivity, storage, and network options to meet your needs.
+Custom servers take longer to provision, usually 2 - 4 hours, and have higher operating costs.
+You can <a href="bm_provision_ssd.html">provision an Intel Optane-compatible bare metal server</a> or one with an <a href="bare-metal-provision-SGX.html">Intel SGX architecture</a>.

-<br>SAP-certified servers have been specifically certified to support SAP HANA and SAP NetWeaver landscapes.
+<br>SAP-certified servers are certified to support SAP HANA and SAP NetWeaver landscapes.
 Use the links to be taken to provisioning information for that type of server.
-Note that with SAP-certified servers, you need to select which type of landscape, SAP HANA or SAP NetWeaver, you are provisioning.
+Note that with SAP-certified servers, you need to select which type of landscape, SAP HANA, or SAP NetWeaver, you are provisioning.
   <li><a href="baremetal-provision-popular.html">Fast-provisioned bare metal servers</a></li>
   <li><a href="baremetal-provision.html">Custom bare metal servers</a></li>
   <li><a href="bare-metal-sap-applications.html">IBM Cloud SAP-Certified Infrastructure</a></li>